Luos-io/Documentation/electronic-use.md

 ## Power management

 Luos boards can share their power inputs through the network connection, allowing you to feed other boards.
 These boards belong to the **power category**.
-All Luos board can manage voltage between 5V and 24V up to 7 Amperes.
+All the Luos boards can manage a voltage between 5V and 24V, up to 7A.

 In your network, **you can have multiple power category boards**.
 In this case, **the power board with the highest voltage takes over** and shares its power with other boards.

-For example, for a robot using a 12V motor and an USB board: The USB board belongs to the power category, so it can share is 5V into the network wires.
-But you will need 12V for your motor.
-So you will have to add a 12V AC plug board in your network to supply your motor.
-In this case, the USB board doesn’t share its power but the AC plug does because 5V < 12V.
+For example, for a robot using a 12V motor and an USB board: The USB board belongs to the power category, so it can share its 5V into the network's wires.
+But you need 12V for your motor, so you will have to add a 12V AC plug board in your network to supply the motor.
+In this case, the USB board doesn’t share its power, only the AC plug board does, because 5V < 12V.

-As you probably know, some component need specific voltage to work.
-For example to use standard servomotor you have to feed your network with 5v or 7V.
-If you need to combine 7V and 12V motor for example you can manage multiple voltage on the same network using a power isolator board.
+As you probably know, some component needs specific voltage to work properly.
+For example, in order to use standard servomotor you have to feed your network with 5v or 7V.
+If you need to combine 7V and 12V motors in a robotic system, for example, you can manage multiple voltages on the same network using a power isolator board.

 ## External communication management

-Some specific board allow you to easily control a Luos board network.
-Those board host a module called "gate", they can communicate using different kind of technologies and reach devices outside of the robot.<br/>To start using Luos technology you have to use one of this module to be able to program your machine behavior.
+Some specific boards allow you to easily control a Luos boards' network.
+These boards host a module called "gate", they can communicate using different kinds of technologies and reach devices outside of the robot.<br/>To start using Luos technology, you have to use at least one of this module to be able to program your machine's behaviors.

-The "gate" module task is to stream the Luos network activity into a standard Json format and reverse allowing an external device to easily interact with any device in the network.
+The "gate" module's task is to stream the Luos network activity into a standard Json format file, and on the oposite to allow an external device to easily interact with any device in the network.

 This way, it’s **easy to use** your favorite device and language to interact and control your device.

 We created an open-source **Python library** managing this JSON API called [*Pyluos*]({{ "/pyluos.html" | absolute_url }}).
-Feel free to use it, copying it, and convert it into your favorite language.
-We are open to contribution for any languages.
+Feel free to use it, copy it, and convert it into your favorite language.
+We are open to contribution for any programing languages.

 Get [pyluos on github](https://github.com/Luos-Robotics/pyluos).

-<blockquote class="warning"><strong>Warning:</strong> All examples codes of this documentation use the pyluos python library and are adapted to be used with Ipython notebook.</blockquote><br />
+<blockquote class="warning"><strong>Warning:</strong> All examples codes of this documentation use the pyluos python library and are adapted to be used with Jupyter notebook.</blockquote><br />